-Kevin’s nearly 10 – year relationship with his live-in girlfriend ended in total disaster that almost ruined his life: her teenage daughter made the worst possible accusations against him.
+Richard’s nearly 10 – year relationship with his live-in girlfriend ended in total disaster that almost ruined his life: her teenage daughter made the worst possible accusations against him.
 Child molestation for allegedly forcing her to have oral sex and suffer sexual touching.
 And not just once, but essentially over her entire childhood.
-Kevin got sacked with the following felonies:
+Richard got sacked with the following child sex abuse felonies in Spartanburg:

 - Criminal sexual conduct with a minor 1st degree, carrying 25 years or life in prison.
 That’s right, those are the only two sentencing choices if convicted.